cyclus/cyclus.github.com/source/user/tutorial/mod_rxtr.rst

 fuel fabrication facility do its best to match that recipe by blending streams of Pu with natural U.

-Under user level 1, we'll add 2 entries for the "Fresh Fuel Preference List, one for each requested commodity.
-Since we want to prefer MOX fuel, the preference for MOX should be 2 times higher than that or UOX.
+Under user level 1, add 2 entries for the "Fresh Fuel Preference List, one for each requested commodity.
+Since MOX fuel is preferred, the preference for MOX should be 2 times higher than that or UOX.
 Perhaps:

 * MOX = 2